Hin7zer/FileHierarchy2csv/README.md

     - `PresentationCore`
     - `PresentationFramework`

 These are required if the script is run with the GUI.
+The dependencies should be loaded automatically because the script uses powershell default modules

 ---